microsoft/PowerApps-Samples/cds/orgsvc/C#/CRUDEmailAttachements/README.md

+---
+languages:
+- csharp
+products:
+- dotnet
+- powerapps
+page_type: sample
+description: "This sample shows how to create, retrieve, update, and delete email attachments in Common Data Service.
+[SOAP]"
+---

-# Sample: Create, retrieve, update, and delete an email attachment
+# Create, retrieve, update, and delete an email attachment

 This sample shows how to create, retrieve, update, and delete email attachments using the following methods: